jbcolme/seg2js/README.md

 ## Installation

 You should download or checkout this repository.
-If you just want to *use* the library, you only need to include the minified version which you can find in the root directory ofthe project: seg2js.min.js
+If you just want to *use* the library, you only need to include the minified version which you can find in the root directory of the project: seg2js.min.js

-If you want *develop* or debug the library, you may want to include in your project thesource file located in the **src** directory: seg2js.src.js.
+If you want *develop* or debug the library, you can edit the source file located in the **src** directory: seg2js.src.js.
+You *must* generate the minified version so the function is properly packaged as a module.

 To generate the minified file you can use rollup.
 You need to have node installed, then just do